nirmata/nirmata-scripts/setpass/README.md

-This script is used to set password for superadmins of Nirmata tenants.
+This script is used to set password for superadmins of Nirmata tenant.

 Prerequisite: